 Create an Account

 Employers can create an account at any time until the registration window closes at noon on March 20.
 To create an account, go to the USCIS account portal.
-While accounts can be created now, H-1B registrations do not begin until March 1st.
+While accounts can be created now, H-1B online registration does not begin until March 1st.

 Important information about your account: